 Why Modern and Vintage Jukeboxes Are Equally As Great

-The modern jukebox has advanced to a level far from its humble beginnings, with the modern jukebox differing in style from mockup vintage designs to a more touchscreen affair.
+The rise of the modern jukebox has advanced to a level far from its humble beginnings, with the modern jukebox differing in style from mockup vintage designs to a more touchscreen affair.
 The change from its classic design, that many of us love and know was one of which was necessary, as the era in which it arrived aligned with the release of iPods and MP3 devices that were putting the future of jukeboxes at risk.
 To ensure a competitive advantage and follow the way in which music technology was going, modern jukeboxes are now usually equipped with the ability to connect to the internet, a touchscreen-based interface and a user-friendly design.
-The vast change in shape and design that the modern jukebox has acquired is one that didn’t just come about, but was rather deliberate in its final form, with the ex-CEO of one of the biggest modern jukebox providers, TouchTunes, saying that their latest modern jukebox was them designing, developing and building “the jukebox for this era, the era of the screen.”
+The vast change in shape and design that the modern jukebox has acquired is one that didn’t just come about, but was rather deliberate in its final form, with the ex-CEO of one of the biggest modern jukebox providers, TouchTunes, saying that their latest modern jukebox was them designing, developing and building “the jukebox for this era, the era of the screen”.

 Advantages of Modern Jukeboxes: